johnbintz/plugin-wonderful/readme.txt

 If you want to refer to an ad by an arbitrary name, rather than the adbox id, you can give the specific ad a tag, and then use that tag instead of the adbox id in `the_project_wonderful_ad()`.
 For example, tag an ad with the name "header" and you can refer to it in your theme with:

 `the_project_wonderful_ad('header')`

-= How does quick ad activation work? =

-When you create an adbox on Project Wonderful, before people can bid on the ad you need to activate the adbox, by placing in on your page and letting PW check the ad's existence.
-Since only activated ads appear in your adbox listing, you can't automatically ad the adbox to your site.
-Quick activation lets you temporarily place the adbox code from PW into the footer of all pages on your site so that PW can find the ad for activation purposes.
-After it's activated, it will appear in your adbox list.
-Follow the instructions given by the plugin to quickly activate new Project Wonderful ads.

 = How robust is placing ads in the RSS feed? =